 New Albany, IN

-The Carnegie Center of Art & History offers free admission and is open Tuesday-Saturday 10:00am-5:30pm.
+The Carnegie Center of Art & History offers free admission and is open Monday-Saturday 10:00am-5:00pm for 2021.
 Then, visit the vibrant downtown area of New Albany for shopping or dining, or venture to a nearby New Albany park for a picnic and play time.

 Salato Wildlife Education Center has something for the entire family!
 While touring the grounds, you will see native wildlife up close and personal along their paved exhibit trails.
 Bring a lunch and have a picnic, bring fishing gear and go fishing at one of their stocked lakes, or take a hike on one of their trails!
 Adult: $5, Youth (5-18): $3, admission is free for kids under 5!
 They are open Tuesday-Saturday.
 And, there’s a nice playground just down the street at Juniper Hill.